igor-olikh/adk-installation/windows.md

 ### Step 3: Set up watsonx.ai and Watson Machine Learning

-<p style="color: red;"><strong>Note:</strong> If you are participating in an IBM workshop, you do not need to create a new cloud account, as IBM will provide all the required parameters.</p>
+> ⚠️ **Note:** If you are participating in an IBM workshop, you do not need to create a new cloud account, as IBM will provide all the required parameters.

 1. **Create IBM Cloud Account:**
    - Sign up at [watsonx AI](https://eu-de.dataplatform.cloud.ibm.com/registration/stepone)